AATA-Certified Truck Accident Attorneys in New Orleans

 Louisiana Law and Truck Fleet Owners and Operators

-Truck drivers are, however, are often classified (and sometimes misclassified) as independent contractors by the companies that employ them.
-This allows a company to shift costs onto truck drivers and avoid federal labor standards like overtime pay and workers compensation.
+Truck drivers are often classified (and sometimes misclassified) as independent contractors by the companies that employ them.
+This allows a company to shift costs onto truck drivers and avoid federal labor standards like overtime pay and workers’ compensation.
 This does not nullify the company’s responsibility as a fleet owner or operator when a victim is injured by a driver under their employ.

 Damages suffered by victims of a truck accident can quickly exceed a truck driver’s insurance policy limits.
 Because of this, federal regulations require that trucking companies carry a minimum of $750,000 in liability insurance.

 Call the Charbonnet Law Firm Today